Iodised salt: Nepal

-The Salt Trading Corporation has been distributing Iodized Salt in Nepal since 1963.
-98% of the Population uses Iodized Salt.
-Utilising non-Iodised salt for human consumption is prohibited.
+The Salt Trading Corporation has been distributing iodized Salt in Nepal since 1963.
+98% of the Population uses iodized Salt.
+Utilising non-iodized salt for human consumption is prohibited.
 Salt costs about US$0.27 a kilo.

 Philippines

-On December 20, 1995, Philippine President Fidel V. Ramos signed Republic Act 8172: An Act for Salt Iodization Nationwide (ASIN).
+On December 20, 1995, Philippine President Fidel V. Ramos signed Republic Act 8172: An Act for Salt Nationwide (ASIN).
 However, local production of non-iodized salt continues.

 Romania

 According to the 568/2002 law signed by the Romanian parliament and republished in 2009, since 2002 iodized salt has been distributed mandatory in the whole country.
-It is used mandatory on the market for household consumption, in bakeries, and for pregnant women.
-Iodised salt is optional though for animal consumption and the food industry, although widely used.
+It is used mandatory on the market for household consumption, in bakeries, and for pregnant women. iodized salt is optional though for animal consumption and the food industry, although widely used.
 The salt iodization process has to ensure a minimum of 30mg iodine/kg of salt.

 South Africa

-The South African government instructed that all salt for sale would be iodised after December 12, 1995.
+The South African government instructed that all salt for sale would be iodized after December 12, 1995.

 Switzerland

-Switzerland was the first country to introduce iodised salt, in the world's first food fortification programme.
+Switzerland was the first country to introduce iodized salt, in the world's first food fortification program.

 In the early 20th century, goitre was endemic in most Swiss cantons.
-Iodine was recognised to have an effect on goitre, but it was not until Heinrich Hunziker, a GP in Adliswil, argued that the necessary dose of iodine was minute (with larger amounts causing overdose issues), and another doctor, Otto Bayard, conducted successful experiments based on this idea, that the theory of goitre as iodine deficiency came to be accepted.
-Learning of Hunziker's theory, Bayard conducted experiments with iodised salt containing only tiny amounts of iodine in villages badly affected by goitre.
-The success of these led, starting in 1922, to the adoption of iodised salt throughout the Swiss cantons.
+Iodine was recognized to have an effect on goitre, but it was not until Heinrich Hunziker, a GP in Adliswil, argued that the necessary dose of iodine was minute (with larger amounts causing overdose issues), and another doctor, Otto Bayard, conducted successful experiments based on this idea, that the theory of goitre as iodine deficiency came to be accepted.
+Learning of Hunziker's theory, Bayard conducted experiments with iodized salt containing only tiny amounts of iodine in villages badly affected by goitre.
+The success of these led, starting in 1922, to the adoption of iodized salt throughout the Swiss cantons.

-Today, iodised salt continues to be used in Switzerland, where historically endemic iodine deficiency has been eradicated.
+Today, iodized salt continues to be used in Switzerland, where historically endemic iodine deficiency has been eradicated.